SAP-samples/abap-cheat-sheets/07_String_Processing.md

   - These functions offer more options in terms of parameters, such as the use of [PCRE regular expressions](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenpcre_regex_glosry.htm "Glossary Entry"), which are covered below.
+- As also shown further down, using the built-in function `match`, you can extract substrings matching a given pattern.

 Syntax examples:
 ``` abap